 Monday, March 23rd, 2020

-Quickly explained: a render farm is a computer system/data center which is specialized in the calculation of computer generated images (CGI).
+A render farm is a computer system/data center that is specialized in the calculation of computer-generated images (CGI).
 It's mainly used to create films, visual effects, as well as, architectural visualizations.
-Continue reading for an in-depth explanation.
+Read our article for an in-depth explanation.